 Attendance at tests and final examinations is mandatory.
-Excused absence from an examination must be obtained from the Dean's office prior to the examination or upon documentation of illness or other emergency taking place at the time of the examination.
+Excused absence from an examination must be obtained from the Associate Dean of Student Affairs prior to the examination or upon documentation of illness or other emergency taking place at the time of the examination.
 An unexcused absence from an examination will constitute a failure in the examination.
-Exams start at the stated time.
-A student arriving late to an examination will be allowed only the remaining allotted time to complete the examination.
-Students taking online examinations who have not already downloaded the test will not be given additional time for the download.

-Whether or not an absence is excused is determined only by consultation of the Course Director with the Dean of Student Affairs.
+Whether or not an absence is excused is determined only by consultation of the Course Director with the Associate Dean of Student Affairs.
 Any student who has been excessively absent from a course may be required to withdraw from that course without credit.
 Excessively absent means missing 15% or more of exams (15% of grade).